SamChou19815/website/packages/blog/blog/2019-01-12-samlang-alpha-design-choices.md

 Given that giant heap of legacy issues, I decided to start from scratch again to design and implement a better programming language in my mind, with the additional knowledge in programming language theory thanks to Cornell CS 4110 and past experience of designing a language.
-I decided to name it SAMLANG because I can't think of other names.
+I decided to name it samlang because I can't think of other names.
 In this week, I archived the old language's repo, open sourced the new language's repo on [GitHub](https://github.com/SamChou19815/samlang) and published its [official documentation](http://samlang-docs.developersam.com).
 Now it's the time to discuss some of my design choices.